captbaritone/grats/README.md

 generic TypeScript resolver code._

-By making your TypeScript implementation the source of truth, you never have to worry about valuating that your implementation matches your schema.
+By making your TypeScript implementation the source of truth, you never have to worry about validating that your implementation matches your schema.
 Your implementation _is_ your schema!

 ## Read the docs: https://grats.capt.dev/